hcsum/matching-app/readme.md

 No CI/CD yet.
 To depoly, follow these steps,

 Step 1:
-SSH into the VPS, and pull the latest repo changes Step 2:
-Build client by running `npm ci && npm run build` in client folder Step 3:
+Build client by running `npm ci && npm run build` in client folder locally, and use `scp` to send the `build` folder to the VPS.
+Not build in VPS because VPS memory and CUP too shit.
+Step 2:
+SSH into the VPS, and pull the latest repo changes Step 3:
 Copy the `build` folder to `./server`
 Step 4:
-Run `docker compose -f docker-compose.prod.yml -p matching-app-prod up -d` Step 5:
+Run `docker-compose -f docker-compose.prod.yml -p matching-app-prod up -d` Step 5:
 Run DB migration
-`docker compose -f docker-compose.prod.yml -p matching-app-prod exec api sh` `node_modules/typeorm/cli.js migration:run -d dist/data-source.js`
+`docker-compose -f docker-compose.prod.yml -p matching-app-prod exec api sh` `node_modules/typeorm/cli.js migration:run -d dist/data-source.js`

 Done